mborik/SAA1099Tracker/doc/readme.txt

 ~ Philips SAA 1099 has some rules for envelope or noise control, that you need to set by parameters in specific channels.
-We have two envelope generators, two noise generators and there is basic rule, that every env/noise generator belongs for channel-triplets:
+We have two envelope generators, two noise generators and there is basic rule that every env/noise generator belongs for channel-triplets:
   - channel 1 / 4: noise generator frequency control    (tracker command E23)
   - channel 2 / 5: envelope generator frequency control (tracker command EXY)